shoui520/shoui520.github.io/docs/guide.md

 Surprisingly, there are many i+1 opportunities in listening immersion as a beginner, especially when you are studying grammar and vocabulary alongside your immersion, so it still passes as comprehensible input, even if you don’t understand other parts.
 But language is not acquired through incomprehensible input remember?
 That is true, however, you are still benefiting from incomprehensible input but in a different way; it is improving your ability to distinguish phonemes, in other words giving you a better accent.
 Immersing even if you don’t understand much is also a great way to build up a habit of interacting with your Japanese.

-With that said though, immersion (input) at this stage will still be largely incomprehensible, however you can change that by working through the Tango Anki decks.
+With that said though, immersion (input) at this stage will still be largely incomprehensible, however you can change that by working through the Kaishi 1.5k Anki deck.

 Please note that you need to pay attention to your immersion.
 (Active Immersion).
 Just putting it on in the background and not paying attention (Passive Immersion) is not going to help you.